BuomYian/alx-backend-python/python-generators-0x00/README.md

 6. Verifies the database exists
 7. Retrieves and displays the first 5 records

+### 0-stream_users.py

+Generator function that efficiently streams user records from the database:

+- **`stream_users()`**: A generator function that yields user records one at a time
+  - Uses the `yield` keyword for memory-efficient data streaming
+  - Connects to the database, executes a SELECT query, and yields each row as a dictionary
+  - Automatically closes the cursor and connection after all rows are yielded
+  - Returns: Generator object that yields dictionaries with `user_id`, `name`, `email`, and `age`

+### 1-main.py

+Test script that demonstrates the generator functionality:

+- Uses `itertools.islice()` to fetch and print the first 6 users from the database
+- Shows how to iterate over the generator without loading all data into memory
+- Demonstrates the memory efficiency of generators for large datasets

+### 1-batch_processing.py

+Batch processing module with two generator functions:

+- **`stream_users_in_batches(batch_size)`**: A generator that fetches users in configurable batches
+  - Connects to the database and fetches all users
+  - Yields batches of the specified size as lists of dictionaries
+  - Yields remaining records even if they don't fill a complete batch
+  - Returns: Generator object that yields lists of user dictionaries
+- **`batch_processing(batch_size)`**: Processes batches and filters users over age 25
+  - Iterates through batches from `stream_users_in_batches()`
+  - Filters users with age > 25
+  - Prints each filtered user record
+  - Demonstrates practical use of batch processing for data filtering

+### 2-main.py

+Test script for batch processing:

+- Calls `batch_processing(50)` to process users in batches of 50
+- Filters and displays only users over age 25
+- Handles `BrokenPipeError` for piping output to other commands (e.g., `head`)

 ### user_data.csv

 Sample data file containing 20 user records with the following columns: